 This view may help explain another issue that many tech hypemeisters haven’t picked up on yet.

 As Sara observes, although the Apple Watch looks compelling for its fitness tracking features, its default settings aren’t very adaptable.
 It rewards “globally recommended 30 minutes” of brisk activity, or minutes of standing per 12 hours, or stairs in a day.
 Sara wonders, however:

 “Those metrics might be good for average global health, but how adaptable are they to meet individual needs? “

-It hasn’t even been 30 days for me so far, and I’m already ready to ditch this device.
+It wasn’t even 30 days for me, yet I was already ready to ditch my selftracking device.

 As a former distance runner, I’m already well aware of the importance of daily exercise.
 But as a current heart patient with ongoing debilitating cardiac issues, I also know it’s often easier said than done compared to my old life of healthy privilege – before being diagnosed with a chronic and progressive illness.

 And unlike the Worried Well who embrace their blow-by-blow results on their digital devices, numbers themselves mean little to me, all things considered.
 (I now give myself a shiny sparkly sticker for the days when I feel like hell but get out and try something, anything, anyway – like walking to my daughter’s house- 2,000 steps).

 And I’m simply not interested in adopting yet another tech device on top of everything else it takes just to get through the average day.
 Like many people living with chronic illness, I’m already more focused on my heart condition every moment of every day than I want to be, so I won’t use anything that adds to my burden of treatment.
 See also: “Fewer Numbers, More Life Experiences”